 - Under Linux, secure access to the department is more efficiently accomplished using the sshfs Fuse module.
 See this link for info on mounting a directory via ssh.

-- But if you want to use WebDAV, it can be done with another FUSE module called fusedav.
-If it is not installed, try to install it from the network with the command yum -y install fuse-fusedav.
+- But if you want to use WebDAV, it can be done with another FUSE module called wdfs.
+If it is not installed, try to install it from the network with the command yum -y install fuse-wdfs.

-- To use fusedav, bring up a command prompt and run the following commands :
+- To use wdfs, bring up a command prompt and run the following commands :

 mkdir -p ~/webdav